 If you are unsure about anything, we recommend you speak to your financial adviser.

 We don’t give advice about how you should manage your money, so before you make any decisions, you should speak to your financial adviser.
-Have a think about the reasons why you took out the investment in the first place, your financial adviser can help you understand if the investment is still meeting those original goals and explain your options.
+Have a think about the reasons why you took out the investment in the first place.
+Your financial adviser can help you understand if the investment is still meeting those original goals and explain your options, and find the right solution for you.
+If you don’t have a financial adviser, you can find details of advisers in your area at www.unbiased.co.uk.
+This is a free service to help you find an adviser near you.
+Advisers may charge for their services – though they should agree any fees upfront.

 We don’t know what the final Brexit will look like, or what affect it will have on your investment.
 Until the situation becomes clear, we’ll carry on as normal and continue to collect and make payments that are due to your bank account.